IgorPerikov/mighty-watcher/README.md

  ```

 ## Lacking starred repositories?
-- go and star languages/libraries you are using right now, if you like them ;)
+- go and star languages/libraries you are using right now, if you enjoy them ;)
 - check the [trending section][4] and don't forget to change the language and play with date ranges!
 - check organizations, [known for their open-source effort][5]
 - you might find more [here][6]